appserver-io/appserver/_docs/persistence-container.md

 }
 ```

-The `AclSessionBean` is **NOT** implemented in this example, because this blog post should only give a rough direction how to implement such a functionality and how an `Interceptor` can be used.
+The `AclSessionBean` is **NOT** implemented in this example because this description only gives a rough indication on how to implement such a functionality and how an `Interceptor` can be used.